-Christa was a healthy 30-year-old mother and wife who as a result of her flu illness, suffered pneumonia, acute respiratory distress syndrome, and septic shock, which led to the loss of her fingers and toes.
+As a result of her flu illness, Christa developed pneumonia, acute respiratory distress syndrome, and septic shock, which led to the loss of her fingers and toes.

 In December 2017, Christa was a healthy mother and wife who worked full-time and loved to attend her son’s school and sports events.
 Christa especially loved her family’s beach vacations.
 Over the holidays, several of her family members had the flu and Christa began feeling ill herself.
 On December 28, 2017, she sought medical attention for her illness and was diagnosed with influenza.
 After returning home, Christa began to feel worse.
 On December 30, she was so sick that her husband had to carry her to the car and take her to the emergency room at their local hospital.